BibiNikolova/SoftUni-B-F-Modules/README.md

-# SoftUni-Fundamentals
+# SoftUni-Basics and Fundamentals
-This is a repo for Java Fundamentals module
+This is a repo for Java Basic and Java Fundamentals modules